 Nikki Webster, owner of Brit on the Move, says the Helen Christkindlmarkt is one of the best small-town Christmas Markets because of its Bavarian theme.
 “It’s not just a Christmas market that is put up to mimic those in Europe.
 The setting is already European, it’s fairly cold, and it’s authentic.”

-Cheyenne may be known for its cowboys and the great outdoors, but it’s also a winter wonderland that transforms into a Western-themed winter wonderland each year.
-You can shop for gifts at the Holiday Artisan Market from December 3-23 (closed on Sundays and Mondays).
+Cheyenne may be known for its cowboys and the great outdoors, but it’s also a winter wonderland that transforms into a Western Winter Wonderland each year.
+You can shop for gifts at the North WEST Mercantile at the Depot.
 From November 21 to December 31, take part in the Old West Holidays with actors dressed in period costumes, a Pony Express, Santa’s Saloon and Stables, plus a visit to Kringle Ranch.
 The Cheyenne Christmas Parade features Western floats, horse-drawn wagons, live music, and performers.

 Located in Lehigh Valley, Bethlehem is known as “Christmas City” as it was founded by Moravians and named on Christmas Eve.
 The town’s streets are laden with lights and decor, just like in a Hallmark Christmas movie.
 It is also home to one of the best Bavarian-style Christmas markets in the U.S.

-Visit the Christkindlmarkt Bethlehem for its 28th year, this year with an outdoor format that features 60 artisans and vendors, live entertainment, St. Nicholas, of course, and delicious food and drink.
+Christkindlmarkt Bethlehem features 60 artisans and vendors, live entertainment, St. Nicholas, of course, and delicious food and drink.
 Sample strudel, German bratwurst, and Christmas cookies, or stop by the biergarten for a hot toddy or beer.

 Several small towns in New York State bring joy to the holiday season with festivals and Christmas markets.

 You’ll feel the Christmas spirit in the picturesque village of Altamont at the Altamont Victorian Holiday Celebration and Winter Market.
-Festivities include a pet parade, wreath auction, holiday scavenger hunt, gingerbread houses, and much more in addition to the market.
+In the past, festivities include a pet parade, wreath auction, holiday scavenger hunt, gingerbread houses, and much more in addition to the market.
 This year it is on December 11 — check the Altamont Community Tradition Facebook page for updates.

-Every Saturday and Sunday during the holidays, Dickens Christmas in Skaneateles comes to life with live music, food, shopping, and can even skate or have breakfast with Santa.
-Unfortunately, due to COVID-19, Charles Dickens won’t be making a visit this year.
-Instead, join in the festivities for a Distant Dickens Christmas on Facebook.
+The Village of Skaneateles can be found in the Finger Lakes region of Upstate New York.
+Every Saturday and Sunday during the holidays, Dickens Christmas comes to life with live music, food, and unique shopping.
+You can even skate or have breakfast with Santa.

-Known for bicycling and unique bridges, this city of just over 10,000 population has a thriving downtown area.
-Sparta’s annual Kriskindlmarkt starts on Black Friday and runs for three weekends.
+Known for bicycling and unique bridges, this city of just over 10,000 residents has a thriving downtown area.
+Sparta’s annual Kriskindlmarkt starts on Black Friday and runs on Fridays and Saturdays for four weeks.
 Start at the Bavarian-style information building and then enjoy European treats such as mulled cider and fresh-roasted nuts, plenty of authentic foods such as bratwurst, pretzels, and chili, and numerous vendors.
 There’s plenty of holiday shopping with local artisan crafters showcasing their handmade items.
-Don’t miss the horse-drawn wagon rides each evening that travel from the Kriskindlmarkt, or the live entertainment that includes carolers and performers.
+This year, the Brat Haus sausage hut is debuting.

 Stroll along tree-lined sidewalks decorated with lights in Greenville.
-You can enjoy ice skating at an outdoor rink that’s a mini replica of Rockefeller Center, take a ride on Santa’s motorized sleigh that’s a converted 1993 Ford Aerostar.
+Ice skate at an outdoor rink that’s a mini replica of Rockefeller Center and take a ride on Santa’s motorized sleigh, which is a converted 1993 Ford Aerostar.
 Starting November 4, shop the Indie Craft Parade Holiday Pop Up, which runs for seven weekends.
 Concurrently, three outdoor Mini Markets will be held on Saturdays in November and December.
 Shop locally made food items, handmade crafts, holiday basketry, seasonal produce, and more from more than 90 makers.
-The handmade items are unique and contain gorgeous, made-with-care items such as handwoven washcloths, linens, and pillows from Daughter Handwovens.